AndrewTrieu/Laundromatic/README.md

 # Lahden-Talot-Pesulavaraus
-Automated laundry reservation for Lahden Talot tenants (Wed and Sun, 20:00-22:00).
+Automated laundry reservation at <http://extranet.oppilastalo.fi/> for Lahden Talot tenants with customization.

-Change the username and password file to your own!
-Change driver path if necessary.
+LIMITATION: The whole week will be skipped if the first chosen laundry slot is taken.